RMS Hecla

 RMS Hecla was an ocean liner for the Cunard Line, built in 1860 and scrapped in 1954.
 As of 2024, she is the longest surviving vessel built for the company, lasting 94 years.

-Hecla at an unknown port, taken after her 1871 refit.

 Design and construction

 The Hecla was the third of five sister ships built between 1860 and 1861 for the Cunard Line, the others being Olympus, Marathon, Atlas, Kedar and slightly later, the Sidon and Morocco followed.
 All seven ships were designed for the Mediterranean service originally, although Hecla was transferred in 1863.
 She was built with a two-cylinder 300 horsepower direct acting engine, which propelled a single triple bladed propeller at an average speed of 10 knots, a respectable speed at the time.
 These ships were built with two masts, fitted with square rigged sails.
 There was also a thin funnel in the midships sporting the company's orange striped and black topped livery.

 In 1871, the Hecla went under a large rebuild at Harland and Wolff in Belfast, Ireland.
 Her capacity was increased, engines replaced to 270 hp two cylinder compound type, built by J & G Thomson of Govan.
 She was also cut at her midships, and extended from 274 ft (84m) to 338.7 ft (103.2m).
 In addition to this, a third mast was installed just aft of her funnel, and the amount of rigging was reduced.
 Her tonnage also increased from 1,785 GRT to 2,421 GRT, a 135% increase.